 Check if the module already exists on the cluster, and if so return the module object.
 If not, put the module on the cluster and return the remote module.

-system (str or Cluster) – The system to setup the module and env on.
+system (str or Cluster) – The system to setup the module.

 or the set of requirements necessary to run the module.
 (Default: None